Snapmaker/SnapmakerCuraPlugin/README.md

 ## Print via network printer

-Have your models sliced, you can either export the G-code to local file, or send it to a networked Snapmaker J1:
+Have your models sliced, you can either export the G-code to local file, or send it to a networked Snapmaker machine:

 <img width="360" alt="image" src="https://user-images.githubusercontent.com/3749551/208425792-13a6bf7d-a1e9-408a-a6ec-f1e3f019cc20.png">